POLICIES AND PROCEDURES

 STANDARD FEES

-Fee Type | Fee Amount | Description |
+Fee Type Fee Amount Description

-Establishment Fee | $50 | Pays to process water service into a new customer’s name and to gather initial meter information |
+Establishment Fee $50 Pays to establish a new account in a new customer’s name and to gather initial meter information.

-Water Tap-in Fee | $1,600 + Cost | Pays to bring water service to a property for the first time (includes $100 refundable inspection deposit) |
+Water Tap-in Fee Fee Dependent Upon Location Pays to bring water service to a property for the first time, please speak with our office to confirm fee amount.

-Sewer Tap-in Fee | $1,600 + Cost | Pays to bring sewer service to a property for the first time (includes $100 refundable inspection deposit) |
+Sewer Tap-in Fee Fee Dependent Upon Location Pays to bring sewer service to a property for the first time, please speak with our office to confirm fee amount.

-Meter Fee | $375 | Pays to install a meter and meter hardware if meter not installed at time of the Tap-In |
+Meter Fee $375 Pays to install a meter and meter hardware.

-Late Fee | $15 | Late Fee is assessed if bill is not paid by the due date printed on the bill |
+Late Fee $15 Late Fee is assessed if bill is not paid by the due date printed on the bill.

-Suspension Fee | $60 | Suspension Fee is assessed if bill is not paid by the Suspension Date, approximately 30 days after bill is sent |
+Suspension Fee $60 Suspension Fee is assessed if bill is not paid by the Suspension Date, approximately 30 days after bill is sent.
+Fee is charged prior to sending out a technician to cut off service.

-Repair of Vandalism | $100 + Cost + All Past-due amounts | Pays for repair to meter, meter box, or service lateral if damaged by customer (to include intentional damage arising from an effort to defeat any device installed to enforce collections) |
+Repair of Vandalism $450 + Any costs associated with repairs Pays for repair to meter, meter box, or service lateral if damaged by customer (to include intentional damage arising from an effort to defeat any device installed to enforce collections).

-Returned Check Service Fee (or NSF) | $35 | Assessed if the bank returns a check for any reason, to include insufficient funds.
-Customers subject to late fees and immediate collection (lock-out). |
+Returned Check Service Fee (or NSF) $35 Assessed if the bank returns a check for any reason, to include insufficient funds.
+Customers subject to late fees and immediate collection (lock-out).

-Credit Card and Debit Fee | 3% of total transaction amount | Pays for the credit card transaction, and updated payment information through a third-party |
+Credit Card and Debit Fee 3.65% of total transaction amount ($2.50 min. charge) Pays for the credit card transaction, and updated payment information through a third-party.
+Charged by the card processing company and not Water Utility Management.

-Renter’s Deposit | $100 | Required on any service location that is being rented, and on any account with previous collection activity |
+Renter’s Deposit $100 Required on any service location that is being rented, and on any account with previous collection activity.

-Builder’s Deposit | $200 | Required of Builders and Contractors paying for Tap-In at new Locations. |
+Builder’s Deposit $200 Required of Builders and Contractors paying for Tap-In at new Locations.

 NEW ACCOUNTS

-Renters will be required to pay a $100 deposit, in addition to the Account Set-up fee.
+Customers will be required to provide closing documents for the property.
+Renters are required to provide signed documentation (lease or deed, etc.) for the property, and photo ID to verify that the resident is legally entitled to occupy the residence.
+Renters will be required to pay a $100 deposit, in addition to the Establishment Fee, $150 in total.
 Service addresses that have had a history of delinquent accounts and changing ownership may require a deposit as well.
 Deposits are applied to the final balance on the account.
 Any remaining deposits will be refunded in the form of a check to the account holder.

 All customers, in subscribing to water service, agree to and will become subject to the Terms and Conditions of service.
+Please visit https://waterga.com/apply-for-services/ for more information and ways to apply.

 NEW SERVICE LOCATION (TAP-IN)